nishantvyas/taskmanager/README.md

-# Goal Tracking Extension
+# Task Manager Chrome Extension

-A Chrome extension for tracking your goals with a countdown timer and task management system, featuring a GitHub-style activity matrix to visualize your daily progress.
+A Chrome extension for managing your tasks and tracking goals with a countdown timer, featuring a GitHub-style activity matrix to visualize your daily progress.

 ## Features